mavlink/MAVSDK/README.md

 ### Build with external directory for plugins/integration_tests

+The SDK is split into a [core](src/) and [plugins](plugins/).
+The plugins are included at compile time.
+The cmake script [autogenerate_plugin_container.cmake](autogenerate_plugin_container.cmake) takes care of including the plugin folders and integrations tests.

+The architecture goal is that the plugins do not depend on each other but only to the core source.
+This means you can swap out plugins as needed, however, it will lead to some duplicate functionality acroos the plugin modules.

+You can add modules by copying the [external_example](external_example/) and adapting it:

-The external directory needs to contain the folders `integration_tests` and `plugins`, and should be organized like the `external_example`.
+The external directory needs to contain the folders `integration_tests` and `plugins`.

 ```
 external_example